CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/03b-medallion-lakehouse.md

          ![Screenshot of a semantic model in Fabric.](./Images/md2-38.png)

->**Note**: This will open the semantic model in Fabric where you can create relationships and measures, as shown here:
+>**Note**: This will open the semantic model in Fabric, where you can create relationships and measures, as shown here:

 From here, you or other members of your data team can create reports and dashboards based on the data in your lakehouse.
 These reports will be connected directly to the gold layer of your lakehouse, so they'll always reflect the latest data.